-Ms. Grady (6018 Redfield Drive) asked why did the company agree to build the road.
-Mr. Brand said that the road connection has been part of the Town's ongoing Comprehensive Plan.
 Mr. Hemminger said that the company decided to develop this land and that part of the development of this site is the construction of the road connection.
-The resident asked if the Town will have the road after the decommissioning of the site or regardless of the success [of the project] or not.
+Ms. Grady asked if the Town will have the road after the decommissioning of the site or regardless of the success [of the project] or not.
 Mr. Hemminger said that this correct.